 Perfect your profile

-Your account settings is where you can find your email address, username, and optional profile photo.
-If you want to change any of that information, sign into dropbox.com, click your avatar at the top of any page, and then click Settings.
+Your profile is where you can find your email address, password (if you aren’t using SSO), username, and optional profile photo.
+If you want to change any of that information, sign in on dropbox.com, click your avatar at the top of any page, and then click Settings.

-Once you’re on the Settings page, you can change your email address, username, or profile photo under the General tab.
+Once you’re on the Settings page, you can change your email address, username, or profile photo under the Profile tab.
 To change your password, click the Security tab.

 Update notification settings

-You can review your email notification settings by signing into dropbox.com.
-Click your avatar at the top of any page, select Settings, and then choose Notifications.
+You can review your email notification settings by clicking your avatar at the top of any page, selecting Settings, and then choosing Notifications.

 From there, uncheck boxes next to the notifications you don’t want to receive anymore.

-We all have different devices for work and personal use.
-Managing those devices with your Dropbox account can be done in one place.
+We all use different devices for work and personal use and managing those devices with your Dropbox account can be done in one place.

 Practice good password hygiene

 We know your files are important to you.
-Help keep them safe by practicing good password hygiene.
+Help keep them safe by creating a secure password.